strapi/documentation/docusaurus/docs/dev-docs/backend-customization/controllers.md

 - relations the user do not have permission to create
 - unrecognized values that are not present on a schema
 - non-writable fields and internal timestamps like `createdAt` and `createdBy` fields
-- the `id` field (other than for connecting relations) which attempts to set or update the `id` of an object
+- setting or updating an `id` field (except for connecting relations)

 #### Sanitization when utilizing controller factories